saltysystems/overworld/doc/protocol.md

 | `encoder`     | `atom()`           | Name of the module that will marshall/unmarshall data with [GPB](https://github.com/tomas-abrahamsson/gpb) |

-OpCodes `0x0` through `0x1000` are soft reserved for Gremlin Core messages, while `0x1001` and above are free for applications to use.
-Gremlin does not throw an error if a OpCode is reused.
+OpCodes `0x0` through `0x1000` are soft reserved for Saline Core messages, while `0x1001` and above are free for applications to use.
+Saline does not throw an error if a OpCode is reused.

 Defining a new RPC
 -----------------
 To define a new message, simply write a module using the behaviour `saline_rpc` and implementing the required callbacks, `rpc_info/0` which should return a list of maps with keys as above.

-Messages in Gremlin can be synchronous or asynchronous.
+Messages in Saline can be synchronous or asynchronous.
 Synchronous messages initiated by the client are defined by 2 keys:
  - `c2s_call`, which will generate an function in the client library with appropriate arguments
  - `c2s_handler`, which corresponds to some module and function to process the message.
 Note that your handler's function must be either arity 1 (to process messages without an established session, see `account_new` for an example)  or arity 2.